jfcere/ngx-markdown/README.md

 #### KaTeX plugin

-Using `markdown` component and/or directive, you will be able to use the `katex` property to activate [KaTeX](https://katex.org/) plugin that render mathematical expression to HTML.
+Using `markdown` component and/or directive, you will be able to use the `katex` property to activate [KaTeX](https://katex.org/) plugin that renders mathematical expression to HTML.

 ```html
 <markdown